Aliases for PLA2G4B Gene

 GeneCards Summary for PLA2G4B Gene

-PLA2G4B (Phospholipase A2, Group IVB (Cytosolic)) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
+PLA2G4B (Phospholipase A2 Group IVB) is a Protein Coding gene.
+Among its related pathways are Platelet activation and Linoleic acid metabolism.
 GO annotations related to this gene include calcium ion binding and phospholipase activity.
 An important paralog of this gene is JMJD7-PLA2G4B.

 UniProtKB/Swiss-Prot for PLA2G4B Gene